zentrocdot/artificial-intelligence-tools/bash/README.md

 ### Side Note

 <p align="justify">Stable Diffusion uses the file type extension .jpeg for writing images.
-After upload to the IPFS, the image has the file type extension .jpg.
-Extract Encoding Process and Megapixels for documentation purposes.</p>
+After upload to the IPFS, the image has the file type extension .jpg.</p>

 ### TO-DO

 <p align="justify">Extracting of the file type extension from the file name and comparing this extension with the EXIF meta data.
-Checking if the MD5 hash is the (file) name without file type extension. </p>
+Checking if the MD5 hash is the (file) name without file type extension.
+On mismatch write an error to the terminal.
+Extract Encoding Process and Megapixels for documentation purposes.</p>

+### Special Features

+<p align="justify">I used the first time an ordered associative array in a Bash script.
+By default an associative array is unordered. by using a trick one can use an unordered associative array as ordered associative array.</p>

+<p align="justify">The script calculates the aspect ratio of an image using the greatest common divisor.</p>

+<p align="justify">If the aspect ratio x:y is in a range of 1.2 upt to 1.8, where x is the large value and y is the small value, it is calculated if the image can be used as wallpaper.</p>

 ### Final Remark